threefoldtech/info_grid/src/documentation/faq/faq.md

 No, this is not needed.

-### Are 3Node servers noisy?
-Are there certain servers that are less noisy than others?

-The noises from a server can be similar to the noise of a conventional pedestal fan.
-As a general rule, the bigger the server, the bigger the fans (which are mostly the source of sounds).
-Smaller fans need to spin faster to disperse as much heat as bigger fans.
-So, for example, 1U servers are noisier than 2U servers.
-Also, note that in general, tower servers are quieter than rack servers.
-Go for a tower server or desktop if you want a quieter 3Node.

-It has been stated that Dell servers are quieter than HP.
-For Dell, R710-R720 are quieter than Compellent.
-You can check the server's manual and see directly the noise they produce in decibels.

-Note that servers generate *white noise*.
-White noise is often used for sound masking.
-For some, it helps them to relax and to fall asleep.
-A server in your bedroom, why not?

 ### Are there ways to reduce 3Node servers' noises?

 To reduce the noise, you can remove all the unnecessary cards in the servers as well as the HDD disks if you don't use them.
 Unplugging the SAS cables can also help.
 You can also set the fans to adjust their speed instead of being constant.

 At the end of the day, servers were manufactured for durability and efficiency, and not for being quiet.
 Most servers are placed in server rooms where noise doesn't matter much.

-### What is the difference between the two CPUs: i7-6700 and i7-6700T?

-The T stands for thermal throttled.
-The i7-6700T is 46% more energy efficient.
-While the i7-6700 has a 42% faster CPU speed and has a higher passmark.
-Note that the TFT reward is going to be the same.
-The difference is with power consumption: 35 Watt for the i7-6700t and 65 Watt for the i7-6700.